 * Correspondence: Author E-mail: aulku@aselsan.com.tr

 Abstract: Since its invention in the 1960s, one of the most significant evolutions of metal-oxidesemiconductor field effect transistors (MOSFETs) would be the three dimensionalized version that makes the semiconducting channel vertically wrapped by conformal gate electrodes, also recognized as FinFET.
 During the past decades, the width of fin (Wfin) and the neighboring gate-oxide width (tox) in FinFETs has shrunk from about 150 nm to a few nanometers.
 However, both widths seem to have been levelling off in recent years, owing to the limitation of lithography precision.
-Here, we show that by adapting Penn model and Maxwell-Garnet theory for dielectric constant () calculation method for nanolaminate structures, 2- and 3-level -graded stacked combinations of gate dielectrics with SiO2, SiN, HfO2, La2O3, TiO2 on a 14nm FinFET are simulated and compared for performance against same structure with single layer dielectrics.
-Based on this, FinFETs with -graded gate oxides, achieved ION/IOFF ratios around 1012 and IOFF current reaching down to 10-16 A and gate leakage current reaching down to 10-13 A. Our findings push the individual dielectric laminates to the sub 1 nm limit and may shed light on the next generation nanoelectronics for higher integration and lower power consumption.
+Here, we show that by adapting Penn model and Maxwell-Garnet theory for dielectric constant (κ) calculation method for nanolaminate structures, 2- and 3-level κ-graded stacked combinations of gate dielectrics with SiO2, SiN, HfO2, La2O3, TiO2 on a 14nm FinFET are simulated and compared for performance against same structure with single layer dielectrics.
+Based on this, FinFETs with κ-graded gate oxides, achieved ION/IOFF ratios around 1012 and IOFF current reaching down to 10-16 A and gate leakage current reaching down to 10-13 A. Our findings push the individual dielectric laminates to the sub 1 nm limit and may shed light on the next generation nanoelectronics for higher integration and lower power consumption.